zrva/AiMentor/README.md

 ## Notes

-- After cloning or downloading the repository, run `setup.bat` to install dependencies and download the correct model and binaries.
+- After cloning or downloading the repository, just run `setup.bat` and then `start.bat`.
+- CPU mode requires at least 8 GB of RAM and downloads about 1.5 GB of model data.
+- GPU mode is optimized to work on any compatible GPU and downloads about 2.5 GB of model data.
+- Setup takes approximately 20–25 minutes for CPU mode and 30–35 minutes for GPU mode.
 - The CPU mode uses a smaller model and smaller context size so the model can run on CPU hardware.
-- The NVIDIA and AMD modes use larger models and higher thread/context settings; do not select these options unless you have a compatible GPU.
+- The NVIDIA and AMD modes use larger models and higher thread/context settings for GPU systems.
-- If Python is not already installed, the setup uses `winget` to install Python 3.11.
+- If Python is not already installed, the setup script installs Python 3.11 automatically.

 ## License